Gentle Fluidity Gold and Silver

 Temporarily out of stock

-In Gentle fluidity (silver), nutmeg and ambery woods are dominant and release a vibrant, comfortable trail.
+In Gentle fluidity Silver, nutmeg and ambery woods are dominant and release a vibrant, comfortable trail.
 As for juniper berry essence, it leads to an ascending, ultra-fresh, aromatic note, similar to a “gin frappé” effect, balanced by the dry, slightly balmy, spicy notes of nutmeg.
 The base notes reveal ambery wood facets ranging from sweet and enveloping to powerful and dry.

 The nutmeg tree can reach 15 meters in height and punctuates the landscape of Indonesia and surrounding countries.
 When ripe, the orangey-yellow fruits of the Myristica Fragrans implode and release an ovoid nut, covered with small irregular hairs, called mace.
 Once this membrane is removed, dried and ground, the nuts are steam distilled and give off a spicy, dry note like grated wood, reminiscent of the smell of an old book.
-A complex top-to-base note, valued among other things for its role in the composition of woody and oriental fragrances for men and women.
+A complex top-to-base note, prized among others for its role in the composition of woody and oriental fragrances for men and women.

 Few people know this, but vanilla bean extract naturally has woody, leathery, almost animal accents.
 To smooth this dark side, Francis Kurkdjian has recreated his own vanilla accord.
 A more airy, gourmand and slightly spicy interpretation.
 The round, enveloping aspect comes mainly from vanillin, the main olfactory compound of vanilla, also used in food flavors for its particularly soft and sweet side.
 This accord brings comfort and sillage.